Starobesheve: In the Russian Empire

+In the Soviet Union

 Following the October Revolution, Soviet power was established in Starobesheve in January 1918.
 Between April and November the selo was occupied by German troops, and subsequently between December 1918 and May 1919 by the White Army.
 In May 1919, the Red Army occupied the locality.
 In the meantime, in January 1919 Ukrainian Soviet Socialist Republic was established and Mariupolsky Uyezd was formally included in the republic, along with Starobesheve.
 In April 1920, the uyezd was transferred to the newly established Donetsk Governorate.
 On March 7, 1923 Styla Raion was established with its administrative center in the selo of Styla.
 Starobesheve was included in the raion.
-In November 1924, Starobesheve became the administrative center of the raion, and the raion was renamed Starobesheve.
+In November 1924, Starobesheve became the administrative center of the raion, and the raion was renamed Starobesheve Raion.
 On October 1, 1925 Donetsk Governorate was abolished, and Starobesheve was included in the newly established Mariupol Okruha, one of the okruhas into which Ukraine was divided.
 On July 2, 1932 Starobesheve was included in Donetsk Oblast.
 In 1936, the okruhas were abolished, and the raions were subordinated directly to the oblast.
 During World War II, Starobesheve was occupied by German troops between October 1941 and September 1943.